 The radiation institute is expected to service close to 1,500 patients every year, with several treatments per patient.
 The institute is expected to be one of the most active departments of the Cancer Center.
 The institute will contain two accelerators as well as infrastructure for a third accelerator.
 It will be located on the ground floor of Beit Shulamit and, unlike other radiation institutes, will have a view to the valley.

 The mental strength of the patient and his or her family are crucial to fighting cancer.
 Beit Shulamit will make available to patients and their families a variety of complementary therapy and activities, aiming to provide some relief, such as shiatzu, reflexology, yoga, and art and music therapy.
 The Center will also offer patients a hairdresser, a library and a therapeutic garden.
 The Center will service thousands of patients and family members every year.

 Beit Shulamit will operate one of the world's most advanced centers for cancer research, under the academic wings of the Technion.
-The academic committee of the Center will be headed by Prof. Aharon Chakhnover of the Technion, winner of the Nobel Prize in Chemistry 2014.
-The Research Institute will allow the combination of basic research and clinical research for physicians working at Beit Shulamit who seek to combine the practice and research of medicine, and for researchers of the Technion and from around the globe.
+The academic committee of the Center will be headed by Aaron Ciechnover, winner of the Nobel Prize in Chemistry in 2004.
+The Research Institute will allow the combination of basic research and clinical research for physicians working at Beit Shulamit who seek to combine the practice and research of medicine.